ketanip/analytics-box/README.md

 1. No Cookies.
 2. Forgets user in 24 hours so even if wish to know user's private info you can't.
 3. Can track unique page views effectively without hurting user's privacy.
-4. Custom events available.
+4. Custom events are supported.
 5. Super simple to setup. ( 1 go binary + 1 super small script on frontend ).
 6. Super low resource consumption.
-7. Dashboard is decoupled from the tool so you can use any tool ( like Metabase for visualization of data ).
-8. Uses Clickhouse so scale is not a problem for it.
+7. Uses Clickhouse so scale is not a problem for it.

 ### Read the docs and more about the project [here](https://ketanip.gitbook.io/analytics-box).